Last Updated on September 29, 2022 by Jim Ferri

 Montreux Jazz Festival

-A stage will be constructed on the lake about 75 feet (25 meters) from shore.
+A stage is constructed on the lake about 75 feet (25 meters) from shore.
 Hosting ticketed performances, it will have a maximum capacity of 600 seats on a tiered terrace.
-Three stages with a smaller capacity will be set in the Fairmont Le Montreux Palace hotel’s spaces and gardens.
+In addition, three stages with a smaller capacity will be set in the Fairmont Le Montreux Palace hotel’s spaces and gardens.
 They will host jazz concerts, jam sessions, workshops, and more.

 There will be 16 days of the festival this year with 380 concerts, of which 250 will be free.
 250,000 festival-goers are expected to attend.

 Fondation du Festival de Jazz de Montreux

 Ticket prices are not set until shortly before the festival.
 The following are prices for the 2022 Festival: